-SSA Rossi (Joe Mantegna) is leaving the scene of the hospital after his team rescued someone from a killer and saved their lives.
+SSA Rossi (Joe Mantegna) is leaving the hospital scene after his team rescued someone from a killer and saved their lives.
 His words of wisdom:

 “Our scars tell us where we've been in life.
 They don't have to define where we're going.”

-For everyone I’ve talked to, this saying holds true.
-Don’t let your scars define where you’re going.
+For everyone I've talked to, this saying holds.
+Don't let your scars define where you're going.
 You get to decide that for yourself.